 Clinical depression can creep up on us and weave itself into our lives without us being aware.
 It is insidious.

 If parts of the above list resonate with you, or they appear to apply to a loved one or friend, reach out for help.
 There is help available.
-In Canada The Mood Disorders Society of Canada (MDSC) is a great place to begin.
+In Canada The Mood Disorders Society of Canada (MDSC) is a great place to begin to find help.